TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/3-BlogExample/9-Rendering-the-output-with-fluid.rst

 |Post       |unspecified |unspecified |Resources/Private/Templates/Post/Index.html |
 +-----------+------------+------------+--------------------------------------------+

-In our case the file *Index.html* will be loaded.
+In our case, the file *Index.html* will be loaded.
 The content will be parsed step by step, line by line.
 Here you see an extract of the template file:

 .. code-block:: html